stefanintech/stefanintech/README.md

 - ⚽️ Enjoy watching football (Nottingham!)
 - ✈️  Traveling
-- 🏋🏾‍♂️ Crossfit + bodybuilding
+- 🏋🏾‍♂️ Crossfit + Bodybuilding

 <!---
 codewithfan/codewithfan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.